Drug Charges in Miami

 Back to top

-Avoiding Harsh Penalties for Narcotics and Controlled Substances Crimes in Miami, FL
+Avoiding Harsh Penalties for Narcotics Crimes in Miami, FL

 Miami's reputation was tarnished during the 1980s when drug cartels used the city as a major hub for drug shipments coming into the U.S. The alarming murder rates associated with drug trafficking during that time have diminished, but with its waterfront location, Miami remains a major location for drug trafficking and drug use.